 Another way to drive brand advocacy is by creating a solid community around your brand.
 You can start by encouraging your customers to share their experiences or to give feedback.
 You can even reward your customers who leave feedback with a discount.

-If you launch a community, make sure you’re ready to handle it.
-You must provide a good customer experience, so customers feel comfortable sharing their opinions.
+If you launch a community, ensure you're ready to handle it.
+You must provide a good customer experience so customers feel comfortable sharing their opinions.

 4 – Offer freebies